Novecento99/Holophonor/README.md

 disclaimer: this software doesn't access any local file other than the Deepmind GAN, which is automatically downloaded when the software is started.
 Making a .exe out of a python project isn't very efficient, if anyone knows how to make it more lightweight please let me know.

-### How to start.
+### How to launch it

 0. IF you have a NVIDIA video card: download and install [cuda drivers](https://developer.nvidia.com/cuda-downloads) to improve Holophonor performance

-1. download the latest release of Holophonor from [here](https://drive.google.com/file/d/19PWCz6bl8xvrQoSWMPPgbUrheOCSqOse/view?usp=sharing) and modified version of Friture from [here](https://github.com/Novecento99/friture/releases)
+1. download the latest release of Holophonor from [here](https://drive.google.com/file/d/19PWCz6bl8xvrQoSWMPPgbUrheOCSqOse/view?usp=sharing) and the ad-hoc version of Friture from [here](https://github.com/Novecento99/friture/releases)

 2. Unzip the downloaded file